CodeYourFuture/The-Piscine/Project-Shared-Bookmarks/README.md

 Your task is to write code which allows a user to save a link with a short description and share them with others.

-You should make a frontend, which displays a list of bookmarked links and the user’s description.
+You should make a frontend, which displays a list of bookmarked links and the user's description.
 A user can create new bookmarks by submitting a form with the URL and the description.
-You should use **HTML and JavaScript only**.
-You should **not** use CSS.
+You should use HTML and JavaScript for this.
 We want to focus on your ability to create the correct logic and not spend time on creating the perfect UI.
+You are allowed to use CSS, but you are strongly advised to focus on the logic, and only add styling when you are finished.
+You will not get any credit for styling.

 ## Supplied scaffolding